ajflexxx/bmad-method-guide/02-bmad-philosophy-architecture.md

   checklists: [list of checklist files]
   data: [list of data files]
 ```

+**Fuzzy Matching Pattern** (bmad-orchestrator): Agents use intelligent request resolution with 85% confidence threshold:
+- User input is matched against available commands and tasks
+- Example: "draft story" → matches "*create" → executes "create-next-story"
+- Shows numbered list of options when confidence is below 85%
+- Reduces cognitive burden by accepting approximate commands

+**ACTIVATION-NOTICE Pattern**: Agents begin with a structured activation sequence:
+- **ACTIVATION-NOTICE**: Signals file contains complete agent configuration
+- **CRITICAL**: Instructions to read and adopt the persona from YAML
+- **COMPLETE AGENT DEFINITION FOLLOWS**: Confirms no external files needed
+- **IDE-FILE-RESOLUTION**:
+  - Marked "FOR LATER USE ONLY - NOT FOR ACTIVATION"
+  - Defines how to resolve dependencies when executing commands
+  - Maps `{root}/{type}/{name}` pattern (e.g., `tasks/create-doc.md`)
+  - Files loaded only when user requests specific command execution
+- **REQUEST-RESOLUTION**: Defines fuzzy matching for user requests
+- **activation-instructions**: Step-by-step persona adoption process

+This pattern ensures agents operate correctly in both bundled web and IDE environments.

 #### 2. TASKS - The Executable Procedures
 Tasks are markdown files with step-by-step instructions that: